-- Best practice recommendations: - Be able to explain the institution's IT security and data protection policies - Have policies governing the use of student data at the local and state agency level - Explain your data retention policies. - If you publish aggregate data, explain the privacy protections to protect against disclosure of student's PII in small cells. - REMEMBER: It is important to regularly train your staff on these IT and data protection policies.
+- Best practice recommendations: - Have justification for institution's IT security and data protection policies - Have policies governing the use of student data at the local and state agency level - Explain your data retention policies. - If you publish aggregate data, explain the privacy protections to protect against disclosure of student's PII in small cells. - REMEMBER: It is important to regularly train your staff on these IT and data protection policies.